 “The entire system is built around people doing everything on their own, everything from figuring out how to do the farming, to the tools needed to do it better, to processing, getting the supply chain, and getting to the customer,” Moorman adds.
 He and Byrne saw this as a unique opportunity to use their business acumen to help.
 “We think as business people we can bring a different perspective and help really try and scale this concept to go mainstream.
 That’s what we hope to do.”

 Soilworks Natural Capital was born from this inspiration as a mission-based company, ready to make some bets on how to scale regenerative agriculture.
 The company seeks to invest, incubate, and acquire assets to help accelerate regenerative farming practices as well as drive consumer awareness and demand for regenerative products.

 Bringing Tech Lessons to the Regenerative Agriculture Space

-Both men consider regenerative farming to be both a major disruption and one of the most important trends of the coming decades.
+Both men consider regenerative farming to be a major disruption AND one of the most important trends of the coming decades.
 And they recognize that they are not alone in bringing fresh eyes to the movement.
 Regenerative practitioners like Judy and Brown, for example, were not lifelong farmers – they too discovered it, got fascinated by it, studied it, and now play a significant role in its expansion.

 “Most disruptions are driven by outsiders,” says Moorman.
 “I think you are going to see a whole new set of people that come to regenerative agriculture and learn about it – who are not wedded to the way ag and food has been done for forever.”